-9 POLICIES AND PROCEDURES
+8POLICIES AND PROCEDURES

 The Contractor shall develop, implement, maintain, comply with and monitor compliance with written policies and procedures related to all requirements of this Contract.
-The Contractor shall submit all policies and procedures to the HCA for review and approval in accordance with Subsection 8.2 Assessment of Policies and Procedures.

-9.1The Contractor's policies and procedures shall:
+8.1 The Contractor's policies and procedures shall:

-- 9.1.1 Direct and guide the Contractor's employees, subcontractors, and any non-contracted providers' compliance with all applicable federal, state, and contractual requirements. - 9.1.2 Fully articulate the Contractor's understanding of the requirements. - 9.1.3 Include an effective training plan related to the requirements and maintain records of the number and type of providers and staff participating in training, including evidence of assessment of participant knowledge and satisfaction with the training. - 9.1.4 Include monitoring of compliance, prompt response to detected non-compliance, and effective corrective action.
+- 8.1.1 Direct and guide the Contractor's employees, subcontractors, and any noncontracted providers' compliance with all applicable federal, state, and contractual requirements. - 8.1.2 Fully articulate the Contractor's understanding of the requirements. - 8.1.3 Have an effective training plan related to the requirements and maintain records of the number and type of providers and staff participating in training, including evidence of assessment of participant knowledge and satisfaction with the training. - 8.1.4 Include monitoring of compliance, prompt response to detected non-compliance, and effective corrective action.

-9.2 Assessment of Policies and Procedures
+8.2 Assessment of Policies and Procedures

 The Contractor shall complete a self-assessment of its policies and procedures related to this Contract to HCA for review and approval.
 The self-assessment will be developed by HCA.
-The Contractor shall complete and submit the self-assessment no later than April 30, 2014 and, thereafter, in response to corrective action and any time there is a new policy and procedure or a change to an existing policy and procedure.
+The Contractor shall complete and submit the self-assessment no later than September 30, 2012 and, thereafter, in response to corrective action and any time there is a new policy and procedure or a change to an existing policy and procedure.